No Data? No Problem: Robust Vision-Tabular Learning with Missing Values: Results

 Development of tabular foundation models such as TARTE~\cite{kim2025table} can pave the way for multimodal vision-tabular models.
 We explore the potential of this idea by evaluating our vision and tabular encoders pretrained on the UK Biobank~\cite{sudlow2015uk} dataset on an external cardiac dataset, M\&M's~\cite{campello2021multi}, for the task of cardiac disease classification.
+This dataset reflects the challenge of the discrepancy in the number of available tabular attributes in the clinics compared to Biobank, with M\&M's consisting of 16 attributes, compared to the 129 used for the pretraining.
 Due to the rigid design of the tabular encoder in TIP~\cite{du2024tip} we are unable to use TIP's pretrained encoders for the comparison.
 Thus, we evaluate RoVTL against image-only inference methods such as MMCL~\cite{hager2023best} and TGV~\cite{hasny2025tgv}, end-to-end supervised methods such as IF~\cite{duanmu2020prediction} and DAFT~\cite{wolf2022daft}, and a randomly initialized variant of our model.
-The results are reported as mean AUC over the varying tabular data missingness scenarios.
 The results are presented in Table \ref{tab_generalize}.
-RoVTL achieves the best performance, outperforming the randomly initialized model by 9.93\% with frozen backbones and 11.06\% with trainable backbone.
-These results highlight RoVTL’s generalization ability and underscore its potential as a foundation for developing large-scale medical tabular-vision models.
+RoVTL achieves the best performance, outperforming the randomly initialized model by 9.93 with frozen backbones and 11.06 with trainable backbone.
+These results highlight RoVTL’s potential to use the extensive knowledge from the UK Biobank and successfully transfer it into the clinical setting, where collecting extensive sets of tabular attributes is often impractical.